apache/yetus/asf-site-src/source/documentation/in-progress/precommit/plugins/golangcilint.html.md

 # Description

-NOTE: Go support is experimental.
-Additionally, this plug-in only supports Go using Go modules.
+NOTE: This plug-in only supports Go using Go modules.

 Provides support for
 [golangci-lint](https://github.com/golangci/golangci-lint).
 This